ssmrkm1729/A-Failure-rate-based-Multiple-Step-Stress-Dependent-Competing-Risks-Model/README.md

 1. Open any `.R` script in **RStudio** or any R environment.
 2. Ensure `dataset_ssm.xlsx` is located in the `code/` folder.
-3. Run the script to reproduce analyses (results will be displayed or saved if the script is designed to do so).
+3. Run the script to reproduce analyses.

 ## Required R Packages